Hormonal pills are possible. Rating of the best contraceptives

 • Monophasic tablets are characterized by a constant daily dose of both sex hormones.

-• Multiphasic contraceptives are characterized by a variable dosage of estrogens.
-This creates an imitation of fluctuations in the hormonal balance in a woman's body at different phases of the menstrual cycle.
+• Multiphasic contraceptives are characterized by variable dosages of estrogen.
+This creates an imitation of fluctuations in hormonal balance in a woman’s body during different phases of the menstrual cycle.

-Pills with a low content of hormones provide reliable protection against unplanned pregnancy (99%), are well tolerated, and allow you to control the menstrual cycle.
-After stopping the use of COCs, reproductive function is restored within 1-12 months.
+Tablets with a low content of hormones provide reliable protection against unplanned pregnancy (99%), are well tolerated, and allow you to control the menstrual cycle.
+After stopping taking COCs, reproductive function is restored within 1–12 months.

-In addition to the contraceptive effect, oral contraceptives are prescribed for the treatment of dysmenorrhea, reducing blood loss during menstruation, ovulatory pain, and reducing the frequency of recurrence of inflammatory diseases of the genitourinary system.
-COCs reduce the risk of endometrial cancer of the uterus, ovaries, rectum, anemia, ectopic pregnancy.
+In addition to the contraceptive effect, oral contraceptives are prescribed for the treatment of dysmenorrhea, reducing the volume of blood loss during menstruation, ovulatory pain, and reducing the frequency of relapses of inflammatory diseases of the genitourinary system.
+COCs reduce the risk of developing endometrial cancer of the uterus, ovaries, rectum, anemia, and ectopic pregnancy.

 Pros and cons of taking COCs